Salary sacrifice pension contributions – November 2025 Budget calculator

 • Salary sacrifice reduces taxable pay plus both employee and employer NI bases; the proposed cap only limits the NI-free portion.

-• Child benefit clawback follows HMRC adjusted net income rules; no student loans, tapered allowances, or other credits are modelled.
+• Child benefit clawback follows HMRC adjusted net income rules; no tapered allowances or other credits are modelled.

 • Inputs are annual, cover one employment, and round to pounds/pence so penny differences can appear.